williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 29 May 2023
+* I was asked a while back to share the full list of my reads/listens.
+I found the request flattering but didn't think too much about it until I heard the same thing from another person, and then another.
+One is a dot, two is a line, three is a trend.
+Said and done, I've now extracted the list of books I've listened to from Audible since I started my monthly subscription in 2018.
+Think a few books are missing from competing streaming services and I'll look to add those too.
+As well ofcourse also hard copies of books, which I'll also add.
+To top it off, at some point, I will add more data about the books, including linking to my reviews on LinkedIn.
+Without any further ado, here is the [list](booklist.md).

 ## 27 May 2023
 * At the end of the day, company in any type of business is now, a software company.
 Even if previously your core product didn’t have a software component, now it’s unlikely that your core product doesn’t come with a software element attached.